 The HTTP Request

-The path: This is the ‘R’ in URL.
-It tells the server which file, page or API resource you wish to GET.
+the server which file, page or API resource you wish to GET.

 The HTTP version: This tells the server which version of the HTTP specification you would like to use for the request.